AllentDan/LibtorchSegmentation/README.md

 - [ ] ResNext
 - [ ] ResNest

-The following is a list of supported encoders in the SMP.
-Select the appropriate family of encoders and click to expand the table and select a specific encoder and its pre-trained weights (`encoder_name` and `encoder_weights` parameters).
+The following is a list of supported encoders in the Libtorch Segment.
+All the encoders weights can be generated through torchvision except resnest.
+Select the appropriate family of encoders and click to expand the table and select a specific encoder and its pre-trained weights.

 <details>
 <summary style="margin-left: 25px;">ResNet</summary>